 Despite lifting the Coppa Italia in 1970 and 1974, their recent history has been one of ups and downs, even if the fans are reassured by the knowledge that Bologna are still Italy’s sixth most successful club, more triumphant than Roma, Fiorentina, Napoli and Lazio.

 In 2014 a lengthy takeover bid by North American duo Joe Tacopina and Joey Saputo was completed, and they scraped back into Serie A at the first time of asking via the play-offs.
-It’ll be Bologna’s 70th campaign in the division.
+Despite a dismal start under Delio Rossi and a club row that saw Tacopina depart, the Rossoblu recovered for comfortable safety under the guidance of Coach Roberto Donadoni.